CULTURAL REPORT

 There is no official version.
 No correct glass.
 No required posture.
 The only constant is the phrase and the timing: first drink, every night, in every bar in Freeport that has regulars old enough to remember or young enough to have inherited the habit.

-“That contract has dead air in it” means someone is going to get hurt because nobody knows whose rules apply.
-“We’re in dead air” means the chain of responsibility has broken and whoever is standing closest to the problem is now responsible for it, whether they know it or not.
+The phrase “dead air” followed a different trajectory.
+Within a year of the depressurization, dockworkers and traders had begun using it to describe any gap in jurisdictional coverage — the bureaucratic nowhere-zones where responsibility falls through and people get hurt.
+“That contract has dead air in it” means someone is going to bleed because nobody knows whose rules apply.
+“We’re in dead air” means the chain of responsibility has broken and whoever is standing closest to the problem owns it now, whether they signed up or not.

 The metaphor works because everyone in Freeport understands what happens when air disappears and nobody moves.
 Sixty-seven people understood it first.